ipfs/kubo/README.md

 ## Contributing

 go-ipfs is MIT licensed open source software.
 We welcome contributions big and small!
-Please make sure to check the [issues](https://github.com/ipfs/go-ipfs/issues).
+Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/contributing.md).
+Please make sure to check the
+[issues](https://github.com/ipfs/go-ipfs/issues).
 Search the closed ones before reporting things, and help us with the open ones.